rubyonjets/jets/docs/_docs/crud-html-activerecord.md

 jets server # Check out site at http://localhost:8888/posts
 ```

-Let's go through in a little more detail.
+Let's go through each in a little more detail.

 ## Generate a new project